magic-context/recipe-menu-planner/content/README.md

 # Recipe & Menu Planner 🍳

-Your personal recipe curator and meal planning companion that gets smarter over time!
-Unlike generic recipe apps that start fresh every session, I remember YOUR tastes, cooking patterns, and preferences to provide truly personalized meal planning and recipe recommendations.
+Your personal recipe curator and meal planning companion that combines AI flexibility with persistent memory!
+Unlike recipe apps that can't handle creative requests, or AI assistants that forget everything between conversations, I can both answer creative cooking questions AND remember your specific preferences over time.

 ## Core Capabilities